 Performs other related duties as requested or assigned

-APPLICATION PROCEDURE: Official application forms and related materials must be fully and correctly completed for each examination.
-A separate application must be submitted for each position Resumes may be submitted for any position, but will not be accepted in lieu of a District application.
-The Personnel Commission may obtain confidential employment references from current and previous employers of participants in an examination.
-If you do not want your current employer contacted, indicate "NO," in the experience entry for your current employer.
+APPLICATION PROCEDURE Official SMC application forms and related materials must be completed for each examination.
+A separate application must be submitted for each position applied for.
+Resumes may be submitted for any position, but resumes will not be accepted in lieu of a District application.
+The Personnel Commission may obtain confidential employment references from current and previous employers.
+If they do not want their current employer contacted, applicants must indicate "NO" on Page 3 of the application.
 Within approximately two weeks after the closing date, applicants will be notified regarding the status of their application.
 Applicants requiring special application, testing, or interview arrangements due to a disability, should notify the Personnel Commission office at the time of application submission.
 The District does not return materials submitted.

-SALARY AND BENEFITS: Beginning Salary: Based upon training and experience that is directly related to their classification that exceed the minimum qualifications, new permanent Classified Employees may request higher salary placement.
+SALARY AND BENEFITS Beginning Salary: Generally, new employees start at step A on the salary schedule.
+If there is a limited candidate pool, a new permanent Classified Employee may request a higher salary placement based on his/her training and experience that greatly exceeds the minimum qualifications.
 The maximum initial placement is on Step 3 of the salary schedule.
-Advanced salary placement must be request at the time of hire and is subject to verification of qualifying training and experience.
+Advanced salary placement must be requested at the time of offer and is subject to verification of qualifying training and experience.
 Vacation and Sick Leave: Regular non-management employees receive vacation and sick leave at the rate of one day per month each.
-Vacation is increased after 4, 8, and 12 years of employment to a maximum of 22 days per year.
-Longevity increments of 5% are granted at the completion of 5, 10, 15, 20, 25, and 30 years of service.
+Vacation is increased after 4, 8 and 12 years of employment to a maximum of 22 days per year.
+Longevity increments of 5% are granted at the completion of 5, 10, 15, 20, 25 and 30 years of service.
 Holidays: Employees receive 17 paid holidays per year.
-Benefits: Permanent full-time employees receive fully paid medical, dental, and vision-care coverage.
+Benefits: Permanent full-time employees receive fully-paid medical, dental, and vision-care coverage.
 Benefits for permanent part-time employees are prorated according to the number of hours worked per week.